deepin-community/python3.12/Doc/glossary.rst

       modules, respectively.

    namespace package
-      A :pep:`420` :term:`package` which serves only as a container for subpackages.
+      A :term:`package` which serves only as a container for subpackages.
       Namespace packages may have no physical representation, and specifically are not like a :term:`regular package` because they have no ``__init__.py`` file.

+      Namespace packages allow several individually installable packages to have a common parent package.
+      Otherwise, it is recommended to use a :term:`regular package`.

+      For more information, see :pep:`420` and :ref:`reference-namespace-package`.

       See also :term:`module`.